Travis Barker is included among the 100 greatest drummers of all time by the legendary rock magazine Rolling Stone.

 Following the success of Blink-182, Travis Barker started a clothing company in 1999, the same year Enema of the State was released.
-Famous Stars and Straps still takes inspiration from the punk, tattoo, and skateboarding cultures to deliver music-focused designs and good quality clothes and shoes.
+Famous Stars and Straps still takes inspiration from the punk, tattoo, and skateboarding cultures to deliver music-focused designs and good-quality clothes and shoes.
 At the same time, Barker also bought a recording studio, the first step towards his label project LaSalle Records, officially founded in 2004.

-Meanwhile, the dynamics in the band started shifting, as DeLonge decided to work at a solo project, asking Barker to join him on a few tracks.
+Meanwhile, the dynamics in the band started shifting, as DeLonge decided to work on a solo project, asking Barker to join him on a few tracks.
 Through Tim Armstrong (the vocalist for Rancid), Travis also got involved in a rap-rock project called the Transplants, which led him to discover a new, exciting style of music.